PeARSearch/PeARS-fruit-fly/datasets/README.md

 and place it in this **datasets** directory.
 If you need the un-tokenized version, please download **wiki_dataset_raw**.

-You may follow the first section of the **prepare_datasets** notebook to understand the procedure that create the dataset.
+You may follow the first section of the **prepare_datasets** notebook to understand the procedure that creates the dataset.

 ## The 20newsgroups dataset